msgpo/MicroG_Packs/README.md

 Just rename it and flash it again for the intended effect.

 NOTE:
--MicroG showing wrong signature for Phonesky?
+- MicroG showing wrong signature for Phonesky?
 Lemme guess...
 System mode?
 Dirty flashed?
-Go to shell and type (ofcourse with su): pm grant com.android.vending android.permission.FAKE_PACKAGE_SIGNATURE -Dirty flashing not recommended. you'll mess up all your permissions and may even cause conflicts in app data, leading to crashes.
+Go to shell and type (ofcourse with su): pm grant com.android.vending android.permission.FAKE_PACKAGE_SIGNATURE
+- Dirty flashing not recommended. you'll mess up all your permissions and may even cause conflicts in app data, leading to crashes.
 The maker does not support or endorse dirty flashing.
 It will harm you and your loved ones.
 Don't come complaining to me.

 Thanks to @osm0sis for the base magisk/recovery code and inspiration and guidance on the majority of the stuff in here.
 You're awesome.